cfjedimaster/eleventy-blog-guide/guide.md

 </feed>
 ```

-And literally that's it.
+This should be saved as `feed.njk`.
 The plugin provided additional filters and functionality.
 We can confirm its working by going to http://localhost:8080/feed.xml:

 ![Feed XML](./images/feed.png)